-That's why it is important to not leave dog waste on the ground.
+This is why it is important to not leave dog waste on the ground.
 Help protect our water quality by picking up after your dog.

 Tips for Dealing with Pet Waste

 Flush it.
 Pick up the waste with a pooper scooper or slip a plastic bag over your hand.
-Flush the waste down the toilet (do not flush plastic bag).
+Flush the waste down the toilet (do not flush the plastic bag).

 Toss it (in a trash can).
 Collect the waste in a plastic bag, tie the end securely, and toss it in your trash can.

 Bury it.
 Scoop the waste and bury it at least six inches in the ground and away from gardens and water sources.